SeanTater/uncc2014watsonsim/README.md

 - Have Gradle setup gobs of other stuff
   - `/where/you/unzipped/gradle/bin/gradle cleanEclipse eclipse assemble`

-## Running Queries
+## Running Homework Google Queries
-- To run homework Google queries
-  - You do not need a indri or lucene index (yet).
 - You do need an internet connection.
-  - Follow 'Get Started' above.
+- Follow 'Get Started' above if you haven't already.
 - Find the question starting ID in the table linked to on Moodle.
 - Open and run src/java/GenerateSearchResultDataset.java with your favorite IDE (Eclipse may be easier)
   - When it asks, give your question starting ID.
 - If it's not working, submit an issue.

 ## Start developing